Bruce Rauner wins tight race against Jeanne Ives for GOP nomination

 WATCH: Gov. Bruce Rauner addresses supporters

-Ives also address supporters Tuesday night, telling them she was proud of her campaign but that they came up "just a little bit short."
+Ives also address supporters Tuesday night, telling them she was proud of her campaign, but that they came up "just a little bit short."

 WATCH: Jeanne Ives addresses supporters

-The governor stumped in the suburbs Tuesday focusing on the north and west sides and urging supporters to get out and vote.
+The governor stumped in the suburbs Tuesday, focusing on the north and west sides, and urged supporters to get out and vote.

 This has been an expensive primary for Rauner, who has reportedly pumped more than $50 million of his own money into the campaign.

-Rauner, 61, took advantage of a national GOP wave four years ago to pull off a surprising victory in a state otherwise dominated by Democrats and win his first political office..
+Rauner, 61, took advantage of a national GOP wave four years ago to pull off a surprising victory in a state otherwise dominated by Democrats and win his first political office.

 Ives raised just $4 million - less than any of the other prominent candidates, but has attacked the governor's conservative credentials in edgy TV ads.
 One of them, which the chairman of the state GOP blasted as a "cowardly attempt to stoke political division," portrays actors mockingly thanking Rauner for not doing enough to restrict illegal immigration, abortion and transgender bathroom rights.